Valley National Bancorp (VLY) upgraded Issued by Wall Street Gurus

 VLY’s Market Performance

-VLY stocks went down by 0.00% for the week, with a monthly drop of -7.83% and a quarterly performance of -14.99%, while its annual performance rate touched -9.89%.
-The volatility ratio for the week stands at 2.67% while the volatility levels for the past 30 days are set at 2.59% for Valley National Bancorp.
-The simple moving average for the period of the last 20 days is -4.55% for VLY stocks with a simple moving average of -7.77% for the last 200 days.
+VLY stocks went up by 3.48% for the week, with a monthly drop of -5.26% and a quarterly performance of -13.75%, while its annual performance rate touched -2.44%.
+The volatility ratio for the week stands at 2.45% while the volatility levels for the past 30 days are set at 2.47% for Valley National Bancorp.
+The simple moving average for the period of the last 20 days is -0.63% for VLY stocks with a simple moving average of -5.30% for the last 200 days.

 Analysts’ Opinion of VLY